mitodl/mit-open/README.md

 A Javascript bundle of exported frontend components can be generated for use in external websites that have CORS allowance into a given instance of `mit-open`.
 There are a few settings you might want to change in order to get the expected results.

-- `MITOPEN_AXIOS_WITH_CREDENTIALS` - This sets `withCredentials: true` when initializing the Axios API, which tells the end user's browser to send along any browser level cookies for the current domain when making CORS requests
+- `MITOL_AXIOS_WITH_CREDENTIALS` - This sets `withCredentials: true` when initializing the Axios API, which tells the end user's browser to send along any browser level cookies for the current domain when making CORS requests
-- `MITOPEN_API_BASE_URL` - This sets the base url used for API requests, which will need to be set to a fully qualified url pointing to an instance of `mit-open` (i.e. https://learn.mit.edu) in order for requests from the external site to reach the proper destination
+- `MITOL_API_BASE_URL` - This sets the base url used for API requests, which will need to be set to a fully qualified url pointing to an instance of `mit-open` (i.e. https://learn.mit.edu) in order for requests from the external site to reach the proper destination
 - `CORS_ALLOWED_ORIGINS`, `CSRF_TRUSTED_ORIGINS` - On the instance of `mit-open` that the externally hosted components will access via the API, the domains of any sites that need CORS access need to be here as a list of strings

 To build the bundle of exported components, run: